-3.16.8 Landscapes and features within them form an important part of the Green Infrastructure network and Landscape Character Assessments have informed the preparation of the Aligned Core Strategies by providing details on how the different landscape types can be protected, conserved or enhanced.
-Criteria to assess the impact of development proposals on the landscape will be included in later Development Plan Documents prepared by local authorities.

-3.16.9 A strategic approach will be used in the protection of Green InfrastructureA variety of approaches will be used in the protection of Green Infrastructure and delivering a strategic approach.
+- 3.16.8 Landscapes and features within them form an important part of the Green Infrastructure network and Landscape Character Assessments have informed the preparation of the Aligned Core Strategies by providing details on how the different landscape types can be protected, conserved or enhanced.
+Criteria to assess the impact of development proposals on the landscape will be included in part 2 Local Plans prepared by the Councils. - 3.16.9 A strategic approach will be used in the protection of Green Infrastructure.
 This will include assessments of existing and future need, quantitative and qualitative audits of existing provision, the establishment of local standards, and considering the use of local Green Infrastructure asset mapping.
 In addition, other approaches for the protection of Green Infrastructure can include identifying ways of improving them, for example working with Nottinghamshire County Council (and with Derbyshire County Council where relevant) to make best use of the rights of way network.
-This will include a minimum of 16 hectares of Green Infrastructure on land at the Strategic Location for Growth in the vicinity of the proposed HS2 station in Broxtowe.
-At Teal Close around 19 hectares of Green Infrastructure should be provided including about 10 hectares adjacent to the Netherfield Lagoons Local Nature Reserve.

-3.16.10 A number of issues will be addressed in subsequent Local Development-Decumentspart 2 Local Plans prepared by local authorities.
+This will include a minimum of 16 hectares of Green Infrastructure on land at the strategic location for growth in the vicinity of the proposed HS2 station in Broxtowe.
+At Teal Close around 19 hectares of Green Infrastructure should be provided including about 10 hectares adjacent to the Netherfield Lagoons Local Nature Reserve. - 3.16.10 A number of issues will be addressed in part 2 Local Plans prepared by the Councils.
 These may include Green Infrastructure corridors and assets of a more local nature, locally valued landscapes which require additional protection, and embedding the Green Infrastructure network approach into the development of sites.

-Targets Indicators Delivery Increase quality of open spaces Number of SINCs under positive conservation management, using Single Data List indicator 160 Number of Local Nature Reserves with a management plan in place Green Flag Status of open space Number of S106s contributions related to open space Green/Open Space Strategies Development Management decisions Increase the percentage of population with access to GI assets.
-To be set locally
+Targets Indicators Delivery Increase quality of open spaces Number of Local Wildlife Sites under positive conservation management, using Single Data List indicator 160 Number of Local Nature Reserves with a management plan in place Green Flag Status of open space Number of S106 contributions related to open space Green/Open Space Strategies Development Management decisions Increase the percentage of population with access to GI assets To be set locally